ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 Similarly, for the phases of a `set` operation `elektra<Plugin>Set` is called.

 The current phase is communicated to the backend plugin via the global keyset.
-The value of the key `system:/elektra/kdb/backend/phase` is always set to the name of the current phase.
+The value of the key `system:/elektra/kdb/backend/phase` is always set to the current phase.

 ### Operation `get`